You might have already guessed from the tone of this site that we are big fans

 sorts, from pulp mills to auto manufacturing plants.
 They are an important piece

-of sheet metal fabricating equipment, plastic moulding, and space age projects
+of manufacturing equipment, plastic moulding, and space age projects

-including the assembly of powerful pieces of equipment including the Hubbel
+including the assembly of powerful pieces of equipment including the Hubble

 If one were to guess at how the conveyor belt came to be invented, it would